-As used herein, the term "Common Shares" collectively refers to the Company's (i) full voting Common Shares, par value \$1.00 per share; (ii) Diluted Voting Class I Common Shares, par value \$1.00 per share (the "DVI Shares"); and (iii) Diluted Voting Class II Common Shares, par value \$1.00 per share (the "DVI Shares").
-The DVI Shares and the DVII Shares were issued to certain of the Selling Shareholders in connection with an equity recapitalization of the Company in December 1996.
-Pursuant to the Amended and Restated Bye-Laws of the Company (the "Bye-Laws"), the DVI Shares and the DVII Shares, except with respect to voting rights.
+As used herein, the term "Common Shares" collectively refers to the Company's (i) full voting Common Shares, par value \$1.00 per share; (ii) Diluted Voting Class I Common Shares, par value \$1.00 per share (the "DVI Shares"); and (iii) Diluted Voting Class II Common Shares, par value \$1.00 per share (the "DVI Shares"); The DVI Shares and the DVII Shares were issued to certain of the Selling Shareholders in connection with an equity recapitalization of the Company in December 1996.
+Pursuant to the Amended and Restated Bye-Laws of the Company (the "Bye-Laws"), the DVI Shares and the DVII Shares have the same rights and privileges as the full voting Common Shares, except with respect to voting rights.
 See "Principal and Selling Shareholders."
 Purchasers of Shares in the Offering will receive only full voting Common Shares.